Muhammad Afsarul Ameen

-Muhammad Afsarul Ameen (born 1 January 1952) is a Awami League politician.
-He became the Member of Parliament for Chittagong-9 in 2008, was re-elected to the constituency (renumbered Chittagong-10) in 2014 and 2018, and was the Minister of Primary and Mass Education until 2014.
+Muhammad Afsarul Ameen (1 January 1952 – 2 June 2023) was a Bangladeshi Awami League politician.
+He became the member of parliament for Chittagong-9 in 2008, was re-elected to the constituency (renumbered Chittagong-10) in 2014 and 2018, and was the Minister of Primary and Mass Education until 2014.

 Early life

 Ameen was born on 1 January 1952.
-He graduated with a M.B.B.S degree.
+He graduated with MBBS degree from Chittagong Medical College.

 Career

-Ameen was elected to Parliament from Chittagong-9 in 2008 as a candidate of Awami League.
+Ameen was elected to parliament from Chittagong-9 in 2008 as a candidate of Awami League.
 He received 137,106 votes while his nearest rival, Abdullah Al Noman of Bangladesh Nationalist Party, received 127,815 votes.

-Ameen was elected unopposed from Chittagong-10 as a candidate of Awami League.
+Ameen was elected unopposed from Chittagong-10 as a candidate of Awami League in 2014.
 The election was boycotted by all major political parties and Awami League got majority of the seats without elections.

-Ameen was re-elected to Parliament from Chittagong-10 as a candidate of Awami League.
-He received 287,047 votes while his nearest rival, Abdullah Al Noman of Bangladesh Nationalist Party, received 41,390 votes.
+Ameen was re-elected to parliament from Chittagong-10 as a candidate for Awami League in 2018.
+He received 287,047 votes while his nearest rival, again Abdullah Al Noman, received 41,390 votes.
+Ameen served as the chairperson of the Parliamentary Standing Committee on Education.

+He was the vice president of the Chittagong City chapter of the Awami League.

+Death

+Ameen died of lung cancer at Square Hospital in Dhaka on 2 June 2023.
+He was 71.